dexxppy/kakurasu/README.md

 * README.md

 ### Running the Game
-1. Extract the files into the same folder (e.g., kakurasu/)
+1. Extract the files into the same folder (e.g., kakurasu/) and open terminal in this folder.
-2. **For Windows CMD use**: In order for boards to display properly, use UTF-8 encoding.
+2. **For Windows use**: In order for boards to display properly, use UTF-8 encoding.
 Before running jar file, use this command:
 ``` bash
 chcp 65001
 ```